 Life Sentence Given in Cosby Case

-The judge added 10 consecutive years to the sentence for use of a firearm plus three years to run concurrently for robbery.
+The judge added 10 consecutive years for use of a firearm and three years to run concurrently for robbery.

 A defense lawyer said he has filed an appeal.

 Markhasev, 19, sat expressionless during sentencing.
 He said ``No″ after the judge asked whether he had anything to say.
 His mother and grandmother left without comment.

 Bill Cosby and his wife did not attend the sentencing, but Ennis Cosby’s three sisters and other relatives were in court.

 In addition to the views of both Bill and Camille Cosby, the sentencing report also mentioned a previous incident in which Markhasev stabbed a black youth in 1995.